“Poses” is the project of spanish artist, Yolanda Dominguez, whose work I’ve been keeping in my vault of goodies for quite a while.

 Yolanda also filmed the project which makes for amusingly awkward viewing, but more importantly, by capturing the reaction of the pedestrians, she ingeniously highlights even further just how little we, in the real world, can relate to women posing like this.

-Next time you pick up a magazine (there’s probably one conveniently right next to you on your desk), pay attention to how many of the female models are posing in a manner that portrays either weakness or some sort of mild insanity.
+Next time you pick up a magazine, pay attention to how many of the female models are posing in a manner that portrays either weakness or some sort of mild insanity.
 Let me know how many you find…

 If you like Yiolanda’s work, I posted another project of hers this morning called “Begging for Chanel”.
 Check it out here.